The curse of isotropy: from principal components to principal subspaces: Model selection

 The characterization of the PSA family structure is a bit more technical, as it requires to study the hierarchy of types, involving the concept of integer composition.
 Fortunately, this analysis can be lifted to the stratification of symmetric matrices according to the multiplicities of the eigenvalues, which is already well-known~\cite{arnold_modes_1972,groisser_geometric_2017,breiding_geometry_2018}.
 Therefore, without proof, we can state the following result.

 \begin{proposition} The family of $p$-dimensional PSA models induces a stratification of the space of symmetric positive-definite (SPD) matrices $S_p^{++}$ according to the type ${\gamma}$.
-The refinement relation $\preceq$ makes it a partially ordered set of cardinal $2^{p-1}$. \end{proposition}

-Hence the set of PSA models at a given data dimension can be represented using a Hasse diagram, as done in Fig.~\ref{fig:hasse_complexity}.
+The refinement relation $\preceq$ makes it a partially ordered set of cardinal $2^{p-1}$. \end{proposition} Hence the set of PSA models at a given data dimension can be represented using a Hasse diagram, as done in Fig~\ref{fig:hasse_complexity}.
 We see that PSA contains PPCA, IPPCA, and many new models.
 PSA therefore has the advantage of possibly providing more adapted models than PPCA and IPPCA, but also the drawback of requiring more comparisons for model selection.
-In high dimension this becomes quickly computationally heavy, therefore we need to define strategies for selecting only a few number of models to compare.
+In high dimension{s} this becomes quickly computationally heavy, therefore we need to define strategies for selecting only a few number of models to compare.
 The previously derived partial order $\preceq$ on the set of PSA models allows simple efficient strategies for model selection.
 In the following subsubsections, we detail those strategies and prove additional properties.